15 Tips For Transplanting or Moving Your Hydrangeas

 Hydrangeas, with the exception of panicle hydrangeas, do best when planted in partial shade.
 When you are transplanting a hydrangea it is best to have that sunlight in the morning to allow the hydrangea time to recover in the afternoon.

 This is especially important when you are transplanting because too much hot summer sunlight can really dry them out.
+Typically, the east side of your home or garden is a great location for transplanting.

 You’ll want to make sure that the sight you are going to be planting in has enough room for the root ball.
 Depending on how old the plant is, the root ball is likely very large, much larger than it was when you planted it.